jamesc127/DSE_Java_Singleton/README.md

     }
 ```

-Also refer to the following blog post about [asynchronous queries with the Java Driver](https://www.datastax.com/dev/blog/java-driver-async-queries)

 ### Load balancing
 The default load balancing policy is TokenAwarePolicy wrapping DCAwareRoundRobinPolicy.
 You can configure the DC name used in the DCAwareRoundRobinPolicy which basically applies a filter to the nodes from which the driver chooses to load balance between.